 In 1994, the made-for-TV movie Amelia Earhart: The Final Flight, starring Diane Keaton and Rutger Hauer (as Fred Noonan), dramatized the story of her last flight.
 But it played fast-and-loose with the facts, playing to all the myths related to her disappearance.
 One IMDB commentator called it "a conspiracy-theorist's fantasy extravaganza."

-At this writing (Dec.
-2008), Hilary Swank has been cast as Amelia, in an upcoming movie by that name, and Richard Gere will co-star.
-This movie will more of a biopic, focusing on her difficult relationship with her husband, George Putnam (played by Gere).
+In 2009, Hilary Swank starred as Amelia, in the movie by that name, and Richard Gere co-starred.
+This movie is more of a biopic, focusing on her difficult relationship with her husband, George Putnam (played by Gere).